College fraternities and sororities: Hazing

-In 2007, an anti-hazing hotline was set up to report incidents of hazing on college campuses.
-Currently, 46 national fraternity and sorority organizations support the toll-free number, which generates automatic email messages regarding hazing and sends them to the national headquarters directly from the National Anti-Hazing Hotline.
-Every year, the last week of September is considered to be National Hazing Prevention Week (NHPW).
+In the 21st century, most fraternities and sororities prohibit hazing, as do colleges and universities.
+In addition, there are anti-hazing laws in most states, criminalizing hazing in the United States.
+As a result, reports of hazing have led to the permanent expulsion of particular chapters of fraternities and sororities by both universities and the national fraternity or sorority and, in some cases, criminal charges.
+At some colleges, Hell Week has evolved into Help Week, a time for community service.
+However, suspected hazing deaths continue to be reported.

-There were several hazing incidents that resulted in deaths in 2017 including the death of Tim Piazza in which three members of Beta Theta Pi were sentenced to prison after pleading guilty in charges related to the hazing.
-Other incidents included the death of Maxwell Gruver, Andrew Coffey and Matthew Ellis.
+In 2007, the National Anti-Hazing Hotline was set up to report incidents of hazing on college and university campuses.
+Currently, 47 national fraternity and sorority organizations support the toll-free number and reporting service of the National Anti-Hazing Hotline.
+Annually, the last week of September is considered to be National Hazing Prevention Week.

 Nepotism and networking

 Critics of Greek-letter organizations assert that they create a culture of nepotism in later life, while supporters have applauded them for creating networking opportunities for members after graduation.
 A 2013 report by Bloomberg found that fraternity connections are influential in obtaining lucrative employment positions at top Wall Street brokerages.
 According to the report, recent graduates have been known to exchange the secret handshakes of their fraternities with executives whom they know are also members to obtain access to competitive appointments.